Supreme Court of Virginia temporarily halts all eviction proceedings

-RICHMOND, Va.
-(WHSV) — The Supreme Court of Virginia acted on Monday to temporarily halt all eviction proceedings across the commonwealth.
+The Supreme Court of Virginia acted on Monday to temporarily halt all eviction proceedings across the commonwealth.

 Over the weekend, Virginia Governor Ralph Northam requested a moratorium on eviction proceedings through a formal letter sent to Virginia Supreme Court Chief Justice Donald Lemons.